Chris Jordan Media All-Star Radio Mentorship 2021

 Bookmark this page to see all the growing efforts of our Rising Stars, Panel discussions with our All-Stars, and a true 1st for South African radio.

-Please don’t forget to tag us at www.chrisjordanmedia.net in any posts you make if our journey inspires you to growing on your own path
+Please don’t forget to tag us at www.chrisjordanmedia.net in any posts you make if our journey inspires you to grow on your own path

 Hashtags: #allstars #mentorship2021 #risingstars #radio #learning